Are you interested in selling final expense insurance with the best direct mail final expense leads possible?

 I was highly skeptical.
 Even though I had seen good agents claim it worked, I refused to give it any second thought.

-However, it wasn’t until I went on carrier convention that I talked to 3 producers making $20,000-$25,000/month in final expense that I changed my mind.
+However, it wasn’t until I went on a final expense carrier convention that I talked to 3 producers making $20,000-$25,000/month in final expense that I changed my mind.

 All 3 agents used lead copy I’m about to show you.

 And, after meeting with them, I was TOTALLY convinced that this lead generation strategy works.

 To test it for myself, I mailed 25,000 final expense mailers over the course of 4 months to test its effectiveness in rural, suburban, urban, and metro final expense markets.